kkhuong/advantage-gambling/README.md

 With hole card or deck composition information, the advantage player can adjust their strategies and betting amount accordingly to take advantage of the situation.

+Unfortunately however, games with an player's edge are games of opportunity and may not be available everywhere.
+The serious Advantage Players however will still be able to find "good" games by determination, hard work, and knowing what to look for.

+### Possible Use of this Code Base
+Eliot Jacobson Ph.D. has shown that for Ultimate Texas Hold'em, the optimal edge is 22.3286% (using perfect computer play---not feasible for those who try to make a couple bucks); the decisions in this code base yields an edge of about 18%.
+I hope that this code base will enable mathematicians and researchers to find improvements on playing decisions (especially for Ultimate Texas Hold'em) to beat my 18% using only a series of if-statements (similar to what a human can do).

 ## This Library
 This repository contains code to simulate casino games that has a possible player's advantage.
 Example games are
 * Three Card Poker (a.k.a.
 One Card Poker or OCP) by hole carding
 * Ultimate Texas Hold'em (UTH) by hole carding [still buggy]
+* Mississippi Stud by hole carding [comming soon]
 * Blackjack by counting card [comming soon]

 Most of the Advantage Play strategies used in this library are from James Grosjean's _Exhibit CAA: Beyond Counting_ book.
 Out of respect for Grosjean's hard work, I will not repeat the simple description on how to make decisions in OCP and UTH, but you can probably find it in the source code's logic.